Managing ETL and System tasks

 Running on scheduler

 A task is defined by properties that define the parameters of the task's execution.
 All properties defined for a task and their corresponding values are displayed on a run configuration tab for a task.
-Basic properties are displayed by default; to edit a task's optional properties, click Advanced at the bottom of the tab.
+Basic properties are displayed by default.
+To edit a task's optional properties, click Advanced.
 To hide advanced properties, click Basic.

 For information about what is displayed on a run configuration tab for a task chain, see Task chains.

-To create, add or delete custom task properties, or to manually edit their values, click the You can manually edit ETL properties from this page link at the bottom of the Run configuration tab.
+To create, add or delete custom task properties, or to manually edit their values, click the You can manually edit ETL properties from this page link in the Run configuration tab.

 You create, add, or delete custom task properties, and manually edit their values, when you create custom tasks with properties unavailable on the Run configuration tab.
-BMC recommends that only BMC TrueSight Capacity Optimization administrators with a deep understanding of the system create, add, delete, or edit custom task properties.
+BMC recommends that only BMC Helix Continuous Optimization administrators with a deep understanding of the system create, add, delete, or edit custom task properties.

 Adding, editing, and deleting custom properties